Traffic & Parking Regulations

 FOR ALL EMERGENCIES, IN ANY LOCATION, ALWAYS DIAL 911

-In the event of a serious emergency or disaster that would interrupt the normal college operations including classes, it is important that all College stakeholders monitor the BEARS SYSTEM (Butler Emergency Alert Reporting System).
-Once registered, College stakeholders will receive emergency notifications via cell phone, home telephone, text messaging and computer if there is an emergency situation or critical incident.
+In the event of a serious emergency or disaster that would interrupt the normal college operations including classes, it is important that all College stakeholders monitor the GrizzlySAFE app and notification system.
+Once registered, College stakeholders will receive emergency notifications via the app, cell phone, home telephone, text messaging and computer if there is an emergency situation or critical incident.
 If not registered, follow the Emergency Update Information link on the Butler Pipeline website.
 There are additional means of emergency notifications on the campuses, including a public address system, telephone notifications, social media outlets, and e-mail blasts .

 In the event of a medical emergency, a crime in progress, or a disturbance, 911 should be notified.
 Contact Public Safety directly for administrative or non-emergency matters (El Dorado 321.7657, Andover 218.6112).
 Emergency push to talk telephones are located throughout the residence halls and campus in El Dorado.